 Get Your Batteries Organized!

 Organizing your batteries…both those yet to be used and those that are waiting to be recycled, isn’t just an important way to help you save money.
-It’s also a way to help save lives.
+Safe battery organizer storage is also a way to help save lives.
 In the video, the narrator tells us how his lack of understanding led to the loss of his home.
 Thankfully, his family and pets escaped without harm.

 The first step is to keep new batteries organized.
 If you remove them from their packaging, have them standing safely on end waiting to be used.
-Take a look at my toolbox for an example of how you can safely store your unused batteries.
+Take a look at my toolbox (great ideas for battery storage) for an example of how you can safely store your unused batteries.

 Your best bet, however, would be to keep batteries in their original packaging until it’s time to use them.
 This helps to keep track of which ones have yet to be used as well as the dates after which they will expire.